-Formal: The course level equals a regular 500-level course or 600-level course in taken abibau Form of assessment depends on course taken abroad Lecturer/Person in charge Lecturer at the host university; in Mannheim the respective Teaching Area is responsible for assessment of course Duration of module 1 semester Offering fall or spring semester Language English preferred, but any other language possible if Mannheim faculty member is able to identify content and level Grade graded Range of application M.Sc.
+Formal: The course level equals a regular 500-level course or 600-level course in taken abroad Form of assessment depends on course taken abroad Lecturer/Person in charge Lecturer at the host university; in Mannheim the respective Teaching Area is responsible for assessment of course Duration of module 1 semester Offering fall or spring semester Language English preferred, but any other language possible if Mannheim faculty member is able to identify content and level Grade graded Range of application M.Sc.
 MMM, M.Sc.
 MMBR, other Master progams, depends on respective study regulations

-The module can be taken during a study abroad term / semester and Recommended:
+Recommended: The module can be taken during a study abroad term / semester and

-Course Hours per week Self-study ECTS International Course - Management depends on course taken abroad depends on course taken course depends on course taken abroad ECTS in total: depends on course taken abroad Form of assessment depends on course t aken abroad Lacturar/Darson in charge Lacturar at the host university: in Me annhaim tha
+Course Hours per week Self-study ECTS

+International Course - Management depends on course taken abroad depends on course taken course depends on course taken abroad

+ECTS in total: depends on course

+4-11